Rapter1990/Image-Classification-Examples/Device Classification/README.md

-# Image Classification with CNN
+# Device Image Classification with CNN

 Purpose :
     Implementing MobileNetV2 to classify devices with respect to its label defined in dataset.